Side effects of donor stem cell transplants

-The side effects will depend on the type of conditioning treatment you had.
+During and after your donor stem cell transplant, your transplant team will monitor you closely for side effects and complications.
+The side effects will depend on the type of conditioning treatment you had and your general health.
 People having a reduced-intensity transplant may have less severe side effects.
-Your transplant team will tell you more about what to expect.
+Your hospital team will give you more information about what to expect.

 Most side effects are worse when your blood count is lowest.
 This is usually during the first 2 weeks after the transplant while you are still in hospital.
 When your blood count goes up, the side effects will start to improve.

 You will have medicines to prevent or reduce side effects.
 Always tell your doctor or nurse about any side effects you have.
 They may be able to change the medicines to ones which will work better for you.

 Macmillan is here to support you.
 If you would like to talk, you can: